AxaFrance/oidc-client/packages/react/README.md

 ## About

 Easy set up of OIDC for react.
-It is a real alternative too existing oidc-client libraries.
+It is a real alternative to existing oidc-client libraries.

 - **Secure** :
   - With the use of Service Worker, your tokens (refresh_token and access_token) are not accessible to the JavaScript client code (big protection against XSRF attacks)